JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-trickeye-museum.md

 (photo)

 After all this hard work, Zeus himself offered Jonny a stiff drink from out of his painting.
+Top lad.

 (photo)

 Jonny accepted gladly, but after my mischievous behaviour, all I was granted was some cherub's piss.
-Tasted excellent, though.

 (photo)